LaDonna Wilburn wanted to quit the band before it gave its first performance.

 LaDonna was leading others to worship a God she still didn’t really know in 2003.

-Then Sammy persuaded her to attend a conference sponsored by The Impact Movement, a ministry launched by Campus Crusade for Christ that is now a sister organization aimed at seeing spiritual renewal in the African-American community.
+Then Sammy persuaded her to attend a conference sponsored by The Impact Movement, a ministry launched by Cru that is now a sister organization aimed at seeing spiritual renewal in the African-American community.

 A conference speaker challenged LaDonna to become intimate with God like she would become intimate with a husband or best friend.